IThune/SkylineCapstone25/docs/vnets.md

 Azure NSGs are applied to subnets.
 Alternatively, they can be assigned to a network interface for granular control, however both the parent subnet's nsg and the interface's assigned nsg will both be processed, with the parent subnet's nsg being processed first.
 Important to note as this behavior can result in conflicting rules.
 So with 2 subnets we thus have 2 NSGs:

 ### Untrusted Subnet NSG ###

-In the Skyline network, the Untrusted subnet talks to security cameras and NVR users over the Internet.
-To do this in a secure way, we tunnel the traffic through the company's VPN, which is a Wireguard interface on the OPNsense gateway.
-So we are only going to allow Wireguard traffic to and from this subnet as a security measure, and nothing else.
-You'll notice Azure creates a default AllowInternetOutbound rule that allows any traffic to talk to the Internet.
-Leaving this rule wide open would be a security risk.
-We are not able to delete this rule, but we can override it with a deny-all rule with a higher priority number, so we will make that rule in our outbound list.

-Also important to note is that NSGs in Azure are stateful, so it will not be necessary to duplicate the Wireguard rules in the Inbound list to the Outbound list.

 <table>
     <thead>
         <tr>